gamliel972/nullCommunity/Android/android_debug_bridge/README.md

 ## 3. Solve It

 > **EXERCISE-4:**
-> 1. Access the `/data/data/` folder of your Android virtual device
+> 1. Access the `/data/data/` folder of your Android Virtual Device
 > 2. Can you locate the application folder that belongs to `VyAPI` app?
-> 3. Copy the folder `com.appsecco.vyapi` onto your local machine
+> 3. **Copy** the folder `com.appsecco.vyapi` onto your local machine.
+Analyze the folder locally to find interesting files, if any.
-> 4. Push a random file into the `/sdcard/Pictures/` folder of your Android virtual device
+> 4. Modify contents of a downloaded file. **Push** the modified file into the Android Virtual Device.
+The original file should be replaced with the modified file inside the Android Virtual Device.

 ## References